kmlasharma/WildCards/README.md

 # CS4098 Group Project
 ## Team Name: Wildcards

-If you are cloning this repo for the first time:
+If you are cloning this repo for the first time, after cloning the repo:

 1. Run the steps in `Installation`.
 2. Run the steps in `Setting Up The Project`.